15 Tips for Mental Health & to Grow as a Developer

 10. Exercise Daily (even little counts)

-Not to forget, this is essential for your brain to receive fresh, oxygenated blood to work perfectly.
-Exercise also promotes brain plasticity by stimulating the growth of new connections between cells in many important cortical areas of the brain.
+Not to forget, this is essential for your brain to receive fresh, oxygenated blood for working correctly.
+Exercise also promotes brain plasticity by stimulating new connections between cells in many important cortical areas of the brain.

 11. Join A Community